 The truth is, RED cameras have come along way over the years.
 Back in 2009, when I was a high school senior, I was given the opportunity to shoot on the RED ONE–RED’s first foray into the world of high end cinema.
 We were shooting some ski footage for Red Bull, and I got my hands on the camera with a lot of giddiness.
 I was able to knock off a couple of shots at 60fps before the camera froze, glitched, and had to be power cycled.
 This happened again, and again, and again…

 Then, in May of 2018, RED released the first camera that ever really caught my attention as something I might want for Hidden Woods: the DSMC2 Gemini.
 This camera was manufactured originally for astronauts to take into space and have a camera that would perform at high resolutions in low light.
 What this ultimately gave consumers who aren’t–you know, astronauts–was a camera that provided everything RED cameras do well (the R3D Codec, fast frame rates at high resolution, stellar color space, amazing dynamic range, etc.) with the added bonus of being able to shoot in a Low Light Mode (LL).
-For Hidden Woods, it gave us a RED camera that was finally flexible enough for the throes of documentary production.
+For Hidden Woods, it gave us a RED camera that was finally flexible enough for the throes of a wide range of productions.

 As of now, we’ve been putting the camera through the paces and have come to this conclusion: we absolutely love it.
 It’s reliable, it produces gorgeous pictures, and it’s surprisingly flexible.